 A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies
+Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+KCSIE (revised September 2023)

-A designated children in care lead has been appointed from the senior leadership team.
+A designated child in care lead has been appointed from the senior leadership team.
 In Devoran School this person is currently Victoria Lock